Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/methods.md

 --

-Note: Once the method invocation completes, any local variables, including parameters, are wiped out of memory.
+Once the method invocation completes, any local variables, including parameters, are wiped out of memory.

 --